Makeover Documentation

 here.

-for Tearoff Users.
+Tearoff Users.
 TearOff 1.89 or later required.
 Download Latest TearOff

 here.